Cruise Ticket Contract

 (a) Nature of Voyage and Limitations of Onboard Medical Care.
 Guest admits a full understanding of the character of the Voyage and the Vessel and assumes all risks incident to travel and transportation and handling of Guests and cargo.
 While at sea or in port the availability of medical care may be limited or delayed.
 Guest acknowledges that all or part of their Voyage may be in areas where medical care and evacuation may not be available.
 Guest agrees to indemnify and reimburse Carrier in the event Carrier elects to advance the cost of emergency medical care, including medical care provided ashore as well as transportation and/or lodging in connection therewith.
 Guests who embark in violation of the Contract terms assume all associated risks and agree to indemnify and reimburse Carrier for all resulting losses, costs and expenses, including without limitation those related to the Vessel’s deviation from its scheduled route, and other expenses attributable to disembarkation of such Guests.
 Guests are further advised to refer to Sections 5 and 6 which specify their responsibilities and obligations in these situations.

 (b) Fitness to Travel.
-All Guests are strongly encouraged to contact their treating physician to discuss their health concerns, including COVID-19, before travelling.
-In addition to the Guest’s representations required in Section 5 regarding COVID-19, Guest warrants that he / she and those traveling with Guest are fit for travel and that such travel will not endanger themselves or others.
+Guest warrants that Guest and Guest’s travelling party are physically and emotionally fit to travel at the time of embarkation, and further warrants that such Guests have no medical or emotional condition that would endanger any Guest or crewmembers or result in a deviation of the voyage.
+All Guests are strongly encouraged to contact their treating physician to discuss their health concerns, before travelling.
 Carrier reserves the right to terminate a Guest’s Cruise at any time, at the risk and expense of the Guest disembarked, when in the opinion of Carrier, Guest is considered to be a danger to himself or a disturbance or danger to others.

 (c) Special Needs.
 Any condition of Guest that may require an accommodation or special request or need of any kind should be reported to Carrier by Guest when a reservation is requested so that Carrier has sufficient time to determine whether the accommodation or special request or need can be met on the Vessel and, if so, to allow sufficient time to arrange Guest’s accommodation, special attention or need.
 Guest acknowledges that if Carrier is not notified of Guest’s accommodation in sufficient time to arrange for the accommodation, special attention or need, Guest may not be able to be accommodated.
 Guests with special needs are advised that certain international safety requirements, shipbuilding requirements, and/or applicable regulations may cause difficulty for persons with mobility-impairments or persons with severely impaired sight and/or hearing.
 Guests requiring the use of a wheelchair must provide their own as any wheelchairs available on the Vessel are for emergency use only.
 For the convenience and comfort of such Guest, you are strongly encouraged to bring a collapsible wheelchair.
 Guest acknowledges that standard cabins are not designed to be barrier free and wheelchair accessible.